nms-scribe/cosmopoeia/idea.md

             [X] Terrain recipe file: Although this is partly done in the command line help, I need alternative information for the JSON file
             [X] Namer files
             [X] Culture set files
-        [ ] The QGIS file?
+        [X] The QGIS file?
-        [ ] How to get started
+        [X] How to get started
-    [ ] The docs command should write each of the docs to a separate directory.
+    [-] The docs command should write each of the docs to a separate directory.
     [ ] Can I set it up so it shows up as a wiki on github?
-    [ ] Need to edit the content on all of the above.
+    [-] Need to edit the content on all of the above.
-    [ ] Include a caveat that this is not intended to be used for scientific purposes (analyzing streams, etc.) and the algorithms are not meant to model actual physical processes.
+    [X] Include a caveat that this is not intended to be used for scientific purposes (analyzing streams, etc.) and the algorithms are not meant to model actual physical processes.
-    [ ] Include a note that unlike it's predecessors, there are certain things I won't touch, like Coats of Arms, random zones and markers.
+    [X] Include a note that unlike it's predecessors, there are certain things I won't touch, like Coats of Arms, random zones and markers.
 There has to be a point where your imagination gets to take over, otherwise there is no real purpose for this tool.
 It's predecessors were designed for generating lots of random maps over and over.
 This is designed for generating a few maps, which you can then modify in external tools as you need.
-    [ ] Make sure it's clear that, although the algorithms were inspired by AFMG, the tool is not guaranteed to, and indeed not designed to, behave exactly the same in regards to output given the same output parameters.
+    [-] Make sure it's clear that, although the algorithms were inspired by AFMG, the tool is not guaranteed to, and indeed not designed to, behave exactly the same in regards to output given the same output parameters.
-    [ ] Add the following to documentation:
+    [X] Add notes on layer id fields to documentation:

-    # On Crates
+[ ] Break world_map module into several modules:

-    I will not release this as a crate, at least for a very long time.
-You can include it in your cargo file with a github address.
-For the following reasons:
+    [ ] typed_map: everything for typing a map
-    * I do not consider this a professional program, as specified elsewhere, it is not based on scientific principles nor should it be used in scientific projects.
-So it is not built with the intention of being used by other projects.
+        [ ] fields
-    * I do not intend to maintain the API or the output data backwards compatible.
-If I see something that isn't working, I will be changing it, hopefully with documentation on how to upgrade your own world files.
+        [ ] features
-    * I do not intend on writing tests which are necessary to make sure it works, and is safe to use.
+        [ ] entities

-    # On Tests
+        [ ] geometry (move this over)

-    I have not been good about creating test modules for this code, despite this being a standard of most rust packages.
-This is one reason I'm not releasing it as a crate.
-My testing has been done by simply running a few commands and looking at the results.
-This is more than just laziness, however, there are three reasons why testing this is difficult:
+        [ ] layers
-    * Subjective results: Whether an algorithm produces "good" results is highly subjective.
-The only thing I can do is look at it, and possibly watch for error messages.
-While I could develop tests that guarantee that the same results are always output, this is not proof that the algorithm is working correctly.
+        [ ] dataset? do I have something for this?
-    * Nondeterministic results: Much of the program revolves around randomness, which means that it is often difficult to reproduce the same results, even with the same seed for the random number generator.
-This and the unstabilized api mean that any tests that are created are going to fail with even the smallest change.
+    [ ] world_map:
-    * Dependency on external files: Most of the algorithms work on external database files, which are difficult to compare the results of.
-Mocking the database file wouldn't actually be an appropriate test for much of it.
-While I could write database comparison routines to compare against previous output -- such tests would take a long time, and combined with the other reasons stated above, I don't feel it is worth doing.
+        [ ] field_types: all of the custom field types

-    Many bugs have been discovered only when I accidentally changed some minor thing, and even then only because it happened to cause some radical appearance change.
-Example: After changing code which would lead to generating one more random number in a task, a whole new world was created which had a nation that was not dissolved-- it was a collection of the original tiles.
-It was caused by a geographic validity error caused by intersecting feature, except that the point where it intersected looked like it shouldn't be intersecting, the vertices were exactly the same values.
-I assume there was a difference at some precision I couldn't see in the output, and it was caused by some difference in obtaining that result.
-The error was in the gdal data, which I have no control over, it didn't cause any error messages, and could have been invisible for a long time -- I had run about thirty different worlds which hadn't had a noticeable problem before discovering this one.
-In any case, the only thing I could do was add a validity check and take action to make the shape valid.
+        [ ] layers: all of the layers

-    # On Layer FID fields:
+        [ ] mod: the WorldMap construct itself.

-    * According to the [Geopackage standard](http://www.geopackage.org/spec131/index.html#feature_user_tables), the identifier field (which is called fid by default in gdal), is created with the following constraint in SQLite: `INTEGER PRIMARY KEY AUTOINCREMENT`.
+[ ] As I have approval, move the recipes and things like that from AFMG into /share [ ] Consider, before final, a change to the way lakes fill.
+Instead of filling up to a level based on accumulation, always fill up to the lowest tile that has a neighbor with a lower elevation on the other side.
+This should create more interesting lakes than the little potholes I've got now.
-    * According to [SQLite documentation](https://www.sqlite.org/autoinc.html), a key defined in this way is guaranteed not to be reused, and appears to be possible to represent insertion order, as long as no parallel transactions are occurring, which I do not allow in the same instance of the program.
+    [ ] What if there are more than one tile thus? they probably both outflow.
-    * According to tests, at least sometimes, when iterating through features, the features are returned from the database in fid order.
-I do not believe that this is guaranteed by any mechanism from gdal or sqlite.
+    [ ] If the tile is already an outflow from another lake, it doesn't count, allowing us to fill in a deeper lake that encompasses the other.
-    * According to tests, a rust hashmap does not iterate over items in entry order.
-For this reason, I use a special map that iterates in fid order.
-This attempts to make it more likely that random operations with the same seed are always reproducible with the same input.
+    [ ] In order to get endorheic lakes: if the biome of the accumulation is arid, then the lake is reduced to about a quarter of its depth and recalculated (any "swallowed" lakes also have to be recalculated).
+If it's a semi-arid biome (grassland, tundra?, etc.) then it can go up to half of its depth.
+This isn't really scientific, but it is a little more versimilar.
-[ ] As I have approval, move the recipes and things like that from AFMG into /share [ ] Set up private github repository for now.
+[ ] Set up private github repository for now.
 [ ] Turn on #![warn(clippy::cargo_common_metadata)] and fix those warnings
 [ ] Figure out how to compile and deploy this tool to various operating systems.
 At least arch linux and windows.
 (There are cargo-aur and cargo-deb crates, maybe there's a cargo-msi for windows?)